vorpalnet/blade/apps/test/README.md

-A single deployable for the standalone engine0 test server: every BLADE service — including the wide-open [proxy-registrar](../../services/proxy-registrar/README.md) — plus the test harness apps, in one EAR. **Never deployed to the production cluster**; the `production` build profile excludes it.
+A single deployable for the standalone engine0 test server: every BLADE service — including the wide-open [proxy-registrar](../../services/proxy-registrar/README.md) — plus the test harness apps, in one EAR. **Never deploy it to the production cluster.**

 Like [the admin EAR](../admin/README.md), it bundles no libraries — every WAR inside is a self-contained skinny WAR referencing [blade-shared](../../libs/shared/README.md).
-One Maven profile per WAR (`ear-<name>`), so whatever the active build profile skips drops out of the EAR cleanly.
+One Maven profile per WAR (`ear-<name>`), so an app left out of a build selection drops out of the EAR cleanly.

 ## What's inside